Braze

 You will see your email's HTML markup which utilizes Liquid template language.

-In order to utilize your translations, you need to add the connected content request once in the HTML, either at the top of the document or right before the first place where a translation is needed.
+To utilize your translations, you need to add the connected content request once in the HTML, either at the top of the document or right before the first place where a translation is needed.
 You do it by inserting the following markup:

 {% connected_content https://exports.live.lokalise.cloud/braze/123abc/456xyz/{{${language}}}.json :save translations %}